 The Year of Reincarnation for Mobile Marketing

-Pardon me for sounding dramatic, but that is exactly what will happen – rebirth of mobile marketing.
+Pardon me for sounding dramatic, but that is exactly what will happen – the rebirth of mobile marketing.
 Shedding the scales, leaving behind brand-first strategies, mobile marketing will enter a customer-first phase.
 With access to bleeding-edge technology, marketers will focus on understanding how customers interact with mobile experiences.
 This will help them predict engagement trends and deliver effective communication.

-First and foremost marketers need to rework on targeting.
+First and foremost marketers need to rework targeting.
 With consumers hooting in favor of personalized experiences more than ever, knowing their customers beyond device and channel identifiers will become a top priority for digital marketers.
 It’ll become important to come closer to the holistic customer profile.
 Austin Miller, Product Marketing Manager for Oracle Marketing Cloud calls it identity resolution.

 “…marketers will start to realize the value of all their currently unstructured mobile data in terms of how it can be used in other channels (besides mobile).
 This realization will transform the way we think about mobile marketing.
 It will no longer be looked at as another channel”

-Austin Miller, Marketing Manager, Oracle Marketing Cloud.
+Austin Miller, Marketing Manager, Oracle Marketing Cloud

 And with this solid understanding of consumer behavior, marketers will also have to redesign their outreach strategies.
 They’ll have to mark down interaction patterns, curate content around it, and find innovative methods to deliver them to the consumers.
-And the content shouldn’t just be relevant, but something that is tailored to consumers’ taste so that they want to interact with it on the spot.
+And the content shouldn’t just be relevant, but something that is tailored to consumers’ tastes so that they want to interact with it on the spot.